You Can Now Interact With The Creepy Party Hand From 'Talk To Me'

 View this post on Instagram

-The thrilling Talk to Me Party Hand collectable is priced at a sweet USD 110 (THB 3,933).
+The thrilling Talk to Me Party Hand collectable is priced at a sweet USD 110 (INR 9,125).
 It will start getting shipped to customers by November 30.

 The horror continues: More about the ‘Talk to Me’ sequel and digital release